spitlo/firetrak/README.md

 ## Generated files

 There should be a couple of new files in the Firetrak root folder.
-They are ignored by Git.
-Share your `.env` file if you want to share your config with co-workers (but consider keeping your DO auth token for yourself, or at least remember that it’s not locked to this specific domain and can cause great harm).
+They are ignored by Git, and should be kept local.
+If you want to share your config with co-workers, you can safely share the "Project variables" portion of your `.env` file.

 ## Dashboard